joelcsadi/joelcsadi/README.md

-# About me:
+# 💫 About Me:
-Hi, I'm Joel!
+🌱 I'm an AI and ML engineer in training, focusing on crafting Real Estate Solutions with AI Agent systems <br>
-I'm an AI and ML engineer in training, focusing on crafting Real Estate Solutions with AI Agent systems
+🎓 I'm studying Data Science @ Maynooth University <br>

 # 💻 Tech Stack: